 - GEC are value-based courses that are aimed at man-making education.
-GEC courses can be completed in-house (GEC courses offered by IGDTUW) or from any other university in online/offline mode or through MOOC (NPTEL, SWAYAM, GYAN, edX, Coursera etc).
+GEC courses can be completed in-house Courses offered by various departments (under the basket of GEC Courses) or Courses offered by ANVESHAN Foundation, IGDTUW or MOOC: NPTEL and SWAYAM.
+With a rider that these courses will not be similar to the courses done under other categories viz, DCC, AMC, DEC and HMC.
 Separate guidelines may be prepared for transferring the credits from these MOOC courses. - Variety of these courses may include Creative Art Courses like Dance, Yoga, Music etc; Social Welfare Courses like NCC, NSS, Unnat Bharat, Swachh Bharat, Fire Fighting etc; and Women Empowerment Courses like Women Safety, Self Defence, Gender Sensitization etc. - Student may also opt for subjects from Entrepreneurship category where she can enhance/groom her skills to pursue her career as successful entrepreneur.
 She will be evaluated based on her business plan, innovation involved in the idea, development and execution for the same.
 Student must be able to prove her sincere efforts in implementing her business idea and bringing it to the next level. - If a student is interested in pursuing research career, she may opt for writing research paper and based on the quality of research paper published, she may be suitably awarded the marks/grade.
 Separate guidelines may be prepared for evaluation of the quality of research paper. - Students, who are more inclined towards project development, may work on a live and sufficiently large project under the guidance of a faculty member or industry person.
 These students may be evaluated based the performance in the project development.
 End result should ensure a good quality product development which may be deployed in real environment.